 If you're having trouble sleeping at the moment, I'm so glad you've landed here.
-I have all the information you need on insomnia and treatments to get you sleeping again as soon as possible.
+I have all the information you need on natural insomnia cures to get you sleeping again.

-I also have a whole list of strategies and tips on my page: Natural Sleep Remedies.
+Do also have a look at my article: Natural Sleep Remedies.

 Firstly, why not start by taking this test on the BBC website before we look at how to deal with your insomnia.